Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

 ### Deployment using AWS Lambda

 ##### Deploying the Lambda Code
-For deployment to lambda, zip the notification folder and specify the src/lambda.handler as the entry point for the function
+For deployment to lambda, zip the notification folder and specify `src/lambda.handler` as the entry point for the function

 ##### Deploying the API Gateway
 In order for Adyen to call the lambda, an API Gateway will need to be created which accepts the notifications from Adyen and invokes the lambda.